Iowa Court Records

 Class C felonies:

 Class C felonies attract a prison sentence plus payment of fines.
-Convicted individuals are likely to spend up to ten years in state prison and will pay a fine of between 1,000 USD and 10,000 USD.
+Convicted individuals are likely to spend up to ten years in state prison and pay a fine between $1,000 and $10,000.

 Class D felonies:

-A Class D felony, being the least severe type of felony in Iowa, attracts a sentence of five years in state prison or less.
-The person convicted will also be required to pay a fine of between 750 USD and 7,500 USD.
+A Class D felony, being the least severe type of felony in Iowa, attracts up to five years in jail.
+Persons convicted of such felonies may pay fines between $750 and $7,500.

 Examples include: cultivating up to 50 kilograms of marijuana (Iowa Code § 902.9 (2019).)

 In Iowa, some felonious crimes attract special fines backed by the state's criminal statutes.
 An example is an individual convicted of selling between 100 and 1000 kilograms of marijuana.
-In this case, the court may require the convict to pay a fine of up to 100,000 USD plus a prison sentence.
-(Iowa Code § 124.401, (2019).)
+In this case, the court may require the convict to pay a fine of up to $100,000 in addition to spending time in jail.
+Iowa Code § 124.401.

 In Iowa, defendants who plead guilty to felony charges may be granted deferred adjudication as opposed to being convicted.